espocrm/documentation/docs/administration/nginx-virtual-host.md

 sudo cp /etc/nginx/sites-available/default /etc/nginx/sites-available/espocrm.conf
 ```

-Now, open this file (`/etc/nginx/sites-available/espocrm.conf`) and modify the code following the format printed below (some settings may be different based on your configuration).
+Now, open this file (`/etc/nginx/sites-available/espocrm.conf`) and modify the code following the format printed below (some settings may be different depending on your configuration).

 ```
 server {